HomeEngineeringStructural Engineering - Possible Causes of Structural Failure

 5. The Structure Usage

-Many construction projects in earthquakes zones require the help of structural engineering.
-In addition to assisting in the planning and execution of the project, structural engineers must ensure that the integrity of the buildings is not compromised.
-They perform tests on beams and walls, as well as check for weak areas.
-In many cases, structural engineers must also rebuild the entire project of the facility after a major disaster.
+Construction projects in earthquake-prone zones require active involvement from structural engineers.
+Beyond planning and executing the project, engineers verify that the building’s integrity remains uncompromised.
+They perform tests on beams and walls, and identify weak areas.
+In some cases, structural engineers rebuild the entire facility after a major disaster.
+Civil engineers may also inspect damaged areas after large earthquakes to ensure compliance with safety regulations.

 Many smaller civil engineering firms specialize in a particular segment of the field.
 Some specialize in projects that focus on the residential market, while others focus on commercial projects such as apartment complexes and office buildings.
 Structural engineers may choose to work on either a specialty or multi-specialty basis, depending on the type of structure they are working on.
 Whatever the case, it is almost certain that structural engineering will continue to grow in importance as time goes by.